jsn-li/visualizations/README.md

      the config files [here](https://github.com/vbrunsch/rankings/tree/main/visualizations/config)
    * The file extension must be .yml, not .yaml
 4. Copy the example [values.yaml](https://github.com/aochen-jli/visualizations/blob/main/examples/visualizations/values.yaml) into your visualizations folder and configure it
-   1. Add your configured regions to the `regions` section
+   1. Add your configured regions to the `regions` section:
       ```yaml
       regions:
-      - germany
+      - name: Sample
+        path: sample
-      - germany/saxony
+      - name: Subsample
+        path: sample/subsample
       ```
-   2. Add the domains that the visualizations will be served/embedded on to the `allowedOrigins` section
+   2. Add the domains that the visualizations will be served/embedded on to the `allowedOrigins` section:
       ```yaml
       allowedOrigins:
       - localhost
-      - nocovid.group
+      - example.com
       ```
 5. If you do not have a build and deployment pipeline configured for your repository, you can create one [here](https://github.com/aochen-jli/visualizations-cicd/tree/main/pipelines) and submit a pull